 WOW is an entirely donations based program.
 Nonperishable food items are donated by the local faith community, neighboring school communities, and MRH families and community members.
 WOW also receives weekly bread donations through Panera Cares.
 Business partners across the St. Louis area, as well as other area school districts, donate boxes used for weekend food package deliveries.

-WOW has supported approximately 96 families since 2012, sending home approximately 1,440 boxes of food each school year.
+WOW has supported nearly 100 families since 2012, sending home approximately 1,440 boxes of food each school year.
 Each WOW box has an estimated value of $50.

 Monetary donations are primarily applied to the purchase of grocery cards, used to support families during extended breaks from school.
 The amount needed to fund this annual support typically runs between $11,100 - $15,000.